OBIWOW/scripts/README.md

 * `paths.yaml` --> Paths to input files and output files.
 Delimiter can be set here.
 * `rooms.yaml `--> Room names and MazeMap links
 * `schedule_columns.yaml` --> Column names in the schedule export.
-* `yearly_config.yaml` --> Variables that change each year, like the name of the events, the registration links, etc.
+* `yearly_config.yaml` --> Variables that change each year, like the name of the events, the registration links, etc. This file should not be commited to the repository as it can contain sensitive information.
+Only the yearly_config.yaml.EXAMPLE should be commited.

 Except for `rooms.yaml`, you must not change the name the keys in the configuration files, only the values.